justarandomgeek/vscode-factoriomod-debug/readme.md

 # VS Code Factorio Mod Debug

 This is a debug adapter for developing Factorio mods.
 It supports breakpoints, stepping, variable access, and the debug console.
+TODO Bilka: mention packaging and emmylua stuff here?

 ## Using Factorio Mod Debug